Shoulder replacement complications in the Ehlers-Danlos Syndrome Patient

 Ross Hauser, MD

-If you suffer from Ehlers-Danlos Syndrome you know first hand that shoulder problems may only be one of the many challenges you face.
+If you suffer from chronic subluxations, dislocations, and pain from ligament laxity due to Ehlers-Danlos Syndrome, you know firsthand that shoulder problems may only be one of the many challenges you face.
 You also know that your shoulder problems are “widespread” throughout your shoulder joint, you are beyond describing a simple tear or a bone spur.
-You may have a significant and developing osteoarthritis, small rotator cuff tears are gradually getting larger, your shoulder which has an extensive history of subluxation or dislocating has taken it upon itself to grow more bone in an attempt to fuse your shoulder and prevent it from slipping out of place and stop the dislocations that may now be occurring with any arm movements.
+You may have a significant and developing shoulder osteoarthritis, small rotator cuff tears are gradually getting larger, and your shoulder which has an extensive history of subluxation or dislocating has taken it upon itself to grow more bone in an attempt to fuse your shoulder and prevent it from slipping out of place and stop the dislocations that may now be occurring with any arm movements.

 A March 2021 study in the Journal of Shoulder and Elbow Surgery (2) from doctors at the Mayo Clinic.
 Here the doctors examined the outcomes for Ehlers-Danlos Syndrome patients who were given shoulder arthroplasty (replacement) to help them with their issues of shoulder instability.
 Here are the learning points of this research:

-- Background: Patients with Ehlers-Danlos Syndrome (EDS) have high rates of shoulder instability, which place them at increased risk for instability-related (degenerative shoulder disease).
+- Background: Patients with Ehlers-Danlos Syndrome (EDS) have high rates of shoulder instability, which places them at increased risk for instability-related (degenerative shoulder disease).

 How the research was conducted: